- More than 200,000 online stores across 20+ industries run on the Magento platform.

 Magento 2 commerce overview

-Magento 2 (currently at version Magento 2.4) can be deployed in one of two platforms: Magento Open Source and Magento Commerce, which includes Adobe’s optimized cloud architecture, hosting, and AI-powered merchandising.
+You can deploy Magento in one of two platforms: Magento Open Source and Magento Commerce, which includes Adobe’s optimized cloud architecture, hosting, and AI-powered merchandising.

 At the application level, Magento Commerce includes the following types of functionality: